mryimings/ldsp_final_proj/README.md

 python tweepy_app.py 9001
 ```

-Then you should run spark_app_wordcloud.py which listens to sockets from tweepy_app.
+Then you should run spark_app_wordcloud.py which listens to sockets from tweepy_app in a different CLI window.
 Make sure you listen to the same port of tweepy_app

 ```bash
 python spark_app_wordcloud.py 9001
 ```

-Now you can start the server with the following command, and then visit http://localhost:3002.
+Now you can start the server with the following command in another CLI window, and then visit http://localhost:3002.

 ```bash
 node server.js